British war crimes: Chemical weapons usage

 The British Expeditionary Force first used chemical weapons along the Western Front at the Battle of Loos.
 On the first day of the Battle, Chlorine gas, codenamed Red Star, was deployed (140 tons arrayed in 5,100 gas cylinders) and aimed at the German Sixth Army's positions on the Hohenzollern Redoubt.
 The wind, however, proved fickle and the gas either lingered in no man's land or blew right back into British trenches.

 Following the Imperial German Army's use of poison gas at Ypres, the commander of II Corps, Lieutenant General Sir Charles Ferguson, had said of poison gas:

 It is a cowardly form of warfare which does not commend itself to me or other English soldiers ...
 We cannot win this war unless we kill or incapacitate more of our enemies than they do of us, and if this can only be done by our copying the enemy in his choice of weapons, we must not refuse to do so.

-Mustard gas was first used effectively in World War I by the German army against British and Canadian soldiers near Ypres, Belgium, in 1917 and later also against the French Second Army.
-The Allies did not use mustard gas until November 1917 at Cambrai, France, after the armies had captured a stockpile of German mustard-gas shells.
-It took the British more than a year to develop their own mustard gas weapon, with production of the chemicals centred on Avonmouth Docks.
-(The only option available to the British was the Despretz–Niemann–Guthrie process).
-This was used first in September 1918 during the breaking of the Hindenburg Line with the Hundred Days' Offensive.